1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 image: /img/Our-Fritter-Main.jpg
 heading: Our fritter with a bit of a kick
 description: >-
   On the road from Bangalore to Mysore in South India there is a town called Maddur.
 Here they make "vadas" or fritters of all sizes and variations.
-Inspired by this and modern age needs, we infused our own cooking style and came up with our family recipe.
-Our all natural fritter with great ingredients is made without any additives and is Made in the USA.
+Inspired by this and modern age needs, we infused our own cooking style with a theme of spicy yet sweet and came up with our family recipe.
+Our all natural fritter with great ingredients is made without any additives and is proudly Made in the USA.

 heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    We strived to make the best all natural fritter without added preservatives and made in the USA.
+Our ingredients include the following Rice Flour, All Purpose Flour, Cream of Wheat, Gram Flour, Onions, Green Chilis, Coriander Leaf, Salt, Sugar, Corn Oil, and Water.
 main:
   heading: An all natural fritter with great ingredients
   description: >